seangbadamosi/Bootstrap-Learning/README.md

 * To create a block level button that spans the entire width of the parent element, use the .d-grid "helper" class on the parent element and btn-block on the btn class there are easy to edit
 * if there are many block display buttons you can control them using the class gap
 * active and disabeled buttons : active makes it looks like a button is pressed while disableled makes button unclickable;
-* spinner btn: they spine adding d sprinter feature to btn
+* spinner btn: they spine adding d spinner feature to btn
 ### continue
 * button-group
 * by using a div element with class of btn-group then with a normal button classes the  btn  get a group effect